shahaliyev/shahaliyev.github.io/_tabs/journal.md

 order: 5
 ---

+## Jun 15, 2023

+Today I completed the first part of _Don Quixote_.
+This literaty process, starting with _Le Rouge_ in 2020 is something exceptional.
+I question myself repeatedly on what would have been with my life if I had started reading the correct literature earlier on, throughout my youth.
+Which decision I would make, which opportunities I'd make use of, who would I become?
+Also, would I interpret the books in a way that they'd benefit me, or was I too stupid for that?

+I read very slowly.
+I know that I should not get lost in reading and act, which is more important.
+Still, I read very slowly.

+If the second part of _Don Quixote_ is better (that is what I have heard of), then I wonder how one can bypass the perfection the way Cervantes did.

 ## Jun 12, 2023

 Started to research history of Azerbaijan.
 Having difficulties with finding reliable sources.
 Spent quite a time at ADA library.
 Where do I start?
 It's a tough thing to be a historian, especially when you lack all the skills.